nico-zn/Operator-Manual/ops/manage-your-fleet.rst

 Adding an aircraft to your fleet
 --------------------------------

 Adding an aircraft to your fleet is very easy in OpenJet.
-Go to the Aircraft -> Aircraft List and click on the Add New button.
+Go to the **Aircraft > Aircraft** List and click on the Add New button.

 Complete the mandatory fields on the form:

-- Tail Number.
+- **Tail Number**.
-- Flight Number (should you not use a specific Flight Number for the aircraft, input the tail number again).
+- **Flight Number** (should you not use a specific Flight Number for the aircraft, input the tail number again).
-- Aircraft Type (see below for aircraft types management).
+- **Aircraft Type** (see below for aircraft types management).
-- Back-office color.
+- **Back-office color**.
 Avoid red as it could hide some errors or warnings on the flight list.
-- Bases and Default base.
+- **Bases** and **Default base**.
 You can enter multiple bases if you use multiple commercial bases for one aircraft.
 Default base is the main base of the aircraft.
-- Select Available if you want your aircraft to be available for quoting.
+- Select **Available** if you want your aircraft to be available for quoting.
-- Select Available for auto-booking if you want your aircraft to be available for the optimization system.
+- Select **Available for auto-booking** if you want your aircraft to be available for the optimization system.

-Finally, click Save to validate your new aircraft.
+Finally, click **Save** to validate your new aircraft.
 You have now access to all sections of your aircraft page.

 Documents
 ---------